-The Preferred by Nature Standard for Sustainable Travel Activities V1.0 is a GSTC Recognised standard by the Global Sustainable Tourism Council (GSTC)1.
+The Preferred by Nature Standard for Sustainable Travel Activities has been updated and redesigned to align with the Preferred by Nature Sustainability Framework while maintaining its alignment with the Global Sustainable Tourism Council (GSTC) Industry Criteria1.

-The GSTC-Recognised status ensures that the standard is equivalent to the GSTC Industry Criteria and remains current on issues that are critical for advancing the global sustainability agenda in the travel sector.

-Additionally, the Standard also meets the requirements of the Preferred by Nature Sustainability Framework, including a series of core requirements that encourage sustainable management and practices, which are expected to result in positive impacts for people, nature and climate.
+This redesign ensures that the standard remains current on issues that are critical for advancing the global sustainability agenda in the travel sector.
+The standard now includes a series of core requirements that encourage sustainable management and practices, which are expected to result in positive impacts for people, nature and the climate.